Caffeine hit for Coca-Cola as it buys Costa coffee chain

 Doing so, Whitbread said, would "provide headroom" to further expand the Premier Inn budget hotel chain in Britain and Germany.

-Shareholders in Whitbread were impressed by the deal and the company's share price soared 16 percent in morning trading in London.
+Whitbread's share price soared 17 percent in early afternoon trading in London.

-"An excellent deal it may be, but Whitbread investors may miss the caffeine highs Costa serves up," said Nicholas Hyett, equity analyst at London-based stockbrokers Hargreaves Lansdown.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.